 “I hope by sharing my story I can provide some insight into the daily life of this disease and why it may take for so long for someone who is infected to get better.” – Tommy F.

 I’ve been wanting to do this for a while now but didn’t really know where to begin; so why not the beginning?
-My story is FAR FROM OVER, but this is where I am at currently with my journey.
+As of now, late 2018, My story is FAR FROM OVER, but this is where I am at currently with my journey.
 I hope by sharing my story I can provide some insight into the daily life of this disease and why it may take so long for someone who is infected to get better.

 Early 2010 is when I believe my long journey with Lyme disease began.
 Growing up, I spent most of my time playing in the woods, hiking and camping.
 Ticks had bitten me before, but I never kept a tally and never worried about getting sick.
 Lyme disease wasn’t something that was discussed, we didn’t know.